ItsT3K/reh/Readme.txt

-reh is just a goofy program I wrote for fun using ASCII art from http://www.ascii-art.de/ and C code.
+reh is just a goofy program I wrote for fun using ASCII art from http://www.ascii-art.de/ and C++ code.

-The animals in there are
+The animals included are
-    skunks  just run reh!
-    fox     --fox
-    dog     --dog
-    horse   --horse
+    Skunk
+    Dog
+    Fox
+    Horse

+more will come later

 It's just something made while bored.